 In terms of titles and firsts for each party (yes, there are more than two) it’s quite a competitive list but quite frankly it doesn’t really matter.
 What matters is that the flood gates have been opened and now for every ‘out’ LGBTQ+ politician speaking in parliament the LGBTQ+ community are not only being represented but are having their rights fought for.
-There is power in numbers, numbers swing votes and votes swung in the direction can close the steadily shrinking gap in equality.
+There is power in numbers, numbers swing votes and votes swung in the right direction can close the steadily shrinking gap in equality.

 The real point here is that there should be no individual fights for specific groups.
 Whether lesbian, Gay, Straight, Bisexual, Transgender, queer, heterosexual… we are all human.
 So evidently gay rights, women’s rights, Trans rights, are all the same and should simply fall under the human rights umbrella to bring true equality to the UK and its government.